aatishb/patterncollider/README.md

 ## How It Works

-Pattern Collider uses the multigrid method of creating quasiperiodic patterns discovered by the mathematician Nicolaas Govert de Bruijn.
+Pattern Collider uses the [multigrid method](https://new.math.uiuc.edu/oldnew/quasicrystals/papers/debruijnPenrose.pdf) of creating quasiperiodic patterns discovered by the mathematician [de Bruijn](https://en.wikipedia.org/wiki/Nicolaas_Govert_de_Bruijn).

-Say you have a bunch of intersecting lines.
-This collection of lines is also a tiling pattern in disguise!
+Start with a bunch of intersecting lines.
+It turns out that collection of lines is also a tiling pattern in disguise!
 Here's how to see this.
 First, find the points where the lines intersect.

 <img src="https://user-images.githubusercontent.com/1878638/115302783-c88b3300-a130-11eb-8ae6-67ca68248d6d.png" width="440">